alirezanet/InfiniteEnumFlags/README.md

     };
 }
 ```
-You can use the `IIndexDictionaryFlags` if you wanna take control of the item's order and values.

 #### 2. Manual
 In the previous example we saw the generated code using source generator.
 The second way of creating Enums is to manually create this class which gives us the same
 functionality. but I believe it is harder to manage.

----

 ## Usage